wimika/moneyguaed-xamarin/README.md

 ### 4) Typing Profile Check

 Moneyguard SDK supports determining the identity of a mobile app user by obtaining a record of how a user types.
 The process entails an initial period where the user enrolls their typing profile.
+The actual mechanism requires MoneyGuard SDK clients to attach event handlers to monitor KeyDown and TextChanged events from a entry widget where user will type a specific piece of text.
+Example usage is shown below.

 ```java